Vegan Spaghetti with "Meat" Sauce | FoodByMaria Recipe

 3. Into a large soup pot add your olive oil and heat on medium-high heat for around 20 seconds before adding your mushroom and walnut mixture.
 Cook for around 6-8 minutes, stirring often to avoid burning.
 Cook until all the liquid has evaporated and the mixture has browned beautifully.

-4. Into the same food processor add your onion, celery, carrots, and garlic.
+4. Into the same food processor add your onion, celery, carrots and garlic.
 Process till finely ground.
 See notes.

 5. Remove the mushroom and walnut mixture from the pot and transfer to a bowl.

 6. Into the same pot add your onion mixture and cook on medium heat for around 5-6 minutes, or until browned and fragrant.
 If the mixture starts to sticks to the bottom of the pot simply add a little water bit by bit to help loosen the browned parts.
-This is a flavor-building step, so I highly suggest it if needed.
+This is a flavour building step, so I highly suggest it if needed.

-7. To the mixture add your chili flakes, cinnamon, clove, basil, parsley, and bay leaf.
+7. To the mixture add your chili flakes, cinnamon, clove, basil, parsley and bay leaf.
 Stir till well combined.
 Cook for around 1-2 more minutes.

 8. Now, push the cooked onions mixture to the sides and makes room for the tomato paste.
 Cook on its own for a minute or so or until browned.
 Once browned stir the tomato paste into the onion mixture and transfer your walnut and mushrooms to the pot.
 See notes.